 Fesenjoon is a Persian stew made with ground walnuts and pomegranates.
-It can be made with chicken or duck, or you can leave the meat out and keep it vegan.
+Also pronounced, fesenjan, it can be made with chicken or duck, or you can leave the meat out and keep it vegan.

 If you didn’t know, it’s pomegranate season.
 I mean, HALLELUJAH!
 IT’S POMEGRANATE SEASON!
 And if you have been following me on Instagram, then you know that we have been seeding pomegranates by the dozen in our house.

 My kids are thrilled because they are inhaling a bowl of pomegranate seeds every single day.
-I’m a happy mom because I know they are getting a fantastic dose of fiber, vitamins and anti-oxins that is oozing out of this bejeweled fruit.
+I’m a happy mom because I know they are getting a fantastic dose of fiber, vitamins and antioxidants that is bursting within this bejeweled fruit.

 Middle-easterners have always loved their pomegranates.
 They are used in all aspects of cooking.
 It’s taken some time, but I’m happy to see Westerners enjoy this stunning fruit.
 Give a kid a bowl of pomegranate seeds and see their faces light up!